 An SZ is a defined area within which occurrence of a marine mammal triggers mitigation action intended to reduce the potential for certain outcomes, e.g., auditory injury, disruption of critical behaviors.
-The PSOs will establish a minimum SZ with a 500-m radius.
-The 500-m SZ will be based on radial distance from the edge of the airgun array (rather than being based on the center of the array or around the vessel itself).
-With certain exceptions (described below), if a marine mammal appears within or enters this zone, the acoustic source will be shut down.
+The PSOs would establish a minimum SZ with a 500-m radius.
+The 500-m SZ would be based on radial distance from the edge of the airgun array (rather than being based on the center of the array or around the vessel itself).
+With certain exceptions (described below), if a marine mammal appears within or enters this zone, the airgun array would be shut down.

-The pre-start clearance zone is defined as the area that must be clear of marine mammals prior to beginning ramp-up of the acoustic source, and includes the SZ plus the buffer zone.
-Detections of marine mammals within the pre-start clearance zone will prevent airgun operations from beginning (i.e., ramp-up).
+The pre-start clearance zone is defined as the area that must be clear of marine mammals prior to beginning ramp-up of the airgun array, and includes the SZ plus the buffer zone.
+Detections of marine mammals within the pre-start clearance zone would prevent airgun operations from beginning (i.e., ramp-up).

-The 500-m SZ is intended to be precautionary in the sense that it will be expected to contain sound exceeding the injury criteria for all cetacean hearing groups, (based on the dual criteria of SEL{cum} and peak SPL), while also providing a consistent, reasonably observable zone within which PSOs will typically be able to conduct effective observational effort.
-Additionally, a 500m SZ is expected to minimize the likelihood that marine mammals will be exposed to levels likely to result in more severe behavioral responses.
+The 500-m SZ is intended to be precautionary in the sense that it would be expected to contain sound exceeding the injury criteria for all cetacean hearing groups, (based on the dual criteria of SEL{cum} and peak SPL), while also providing a consistent, reasonably observable zone within which PSOs would typically be able to conduct effective observational effort.
+Additionally, a 500-m SZ is expected to minimize the likelihood that marine mammals will be exposed to levels likely to result in more severe behavioral responses.
 Although significantly greater distances may be observed from an elevated platform under good conditions, we believe that 500 m is likely regularly attainable for PSOs using the naked eye during typical conditions.
 The pre-start clearance zone simply represents the addition of a buffer to the SZ, doubling the SZ size during pre-clearance.

 An extended SZ of 1,500 m must be enforced for all beaked whales and Kogia species.
-No buffer of this extended SZ is required.
+No buffer of this extended SZ is required, as NMFS concludes that this extended SZ is sufficiently protective to mitigate harassment to beaked whales and Kogia species.